Epic of Gilgamesh

-The first part of the story discusses Gilgamesh (who was king of Uruk) and Enkidu, a wild man created by the gods to stop Gilgamesh from oppressing the people of Uruk.
+The first part of the story discusses Gilgamesh, king of Uruk, and Enkidu, a wild man created by the gods to stop Gilgamesh from oppressing his people.
 After Enkidu becomes civilized through sexual initiation with Shamhat, he travels to Uruk, where he challenges Gilgamesh to a test of strength.
 Gilgamesh wins the contest; nonetheless, the two become friends.
-Together they make a six-day journey to the legendary Cedar Forest, where they ultimately slay its Guardian, Humbaba, and cut down the sacred Cedar.
+Together, they make a six-day journey to the legendary Cedar Forest, where they ultimately slay its guardian, Humbaba, and cut down the sacred cedar.
 The goddess Ishtar sends the Bull of Heaven to punish Gilgamesh for spurning her advances.
-Gilgamesh and Enkidu kill the Bull of Heaven, insulting Ishtar in the process, after which the gods decide to sentence Enkidu to death and kill him by giving him a fatal illness.
+Gilgamesh and Enkidu kill it, insulting Ishtar in the process.
+The gods decide to sentence Enkidu to death by giving him a fatal illness.

 In the second part of the epic, distress over Enkidu's death causes Gilgamesh to undertake a long and perilous journey to discover the secret of eternal life.
-Finally, he meets Utnapishtim, who with his wife were the only humans to survive the Flood triggered by the gods (cf. Athra-Hasis).
+Finally, he meets Utnapishtim and his wife, the only humans to survive the flood triggered by the gods (cf. Athra-Hasis).
 Gilgamesh learns from him that "Life, which you look for, you will never find.
 For when the gods created man, they let death be his share, and life withheld in their own hands".

-The epic is regarded as a foundational work in religion and the tradition of heroic sagas, with Gilgamesh forming the prototype for later heroes like Heracles (Hercules) and the epic itself serving as an influence for Homeric epics.
+The epic is regarded as a foundational work in religion and the tradition of heroic sagas, with Gilgamesh forming the prototype for later heroes such as Heracles (Hercules) and the epic itself serving as an influence for Homeric epics.
 It has been translated into many languages and is featured in several works of popular fiction.